callstack/react-native-ios-kit/docs/getting-started.md

 ---
-id: doc2
+id: getting-started
-title: document number 2
+title: Getting started
+sidebar_label: Getting started
 ---

 This is a link to [another document.](/docs/en/doc3.md)